How to Make Buckwheat Cake

 • Preheat the oven to 350 degrees Fahrenheit.

-• Add 1 cup unsweetened applesauce, 1 cup coconut milk, 1/2 cup maple syrup, 1/3 cup extra virgin olive oil, 1/3 cocoa powder, 1 teaspoon apple cider vinegar, 1 teaspoon vanilla extract, and 1/4 teaspoon salt to a large mixing bowl and use a whisk to mix until thoroughly combined.
+• Add 1 cup unsweetened applesauce, 1 cup unsweetened plant-based milk, 1/2 cup maple syrup, 1/3 cup extra virgin olive oil, 1/3 cocoa powder, 1 teaspoon vinegar or lemon juice, 1 teaspoon vanilla extract, and 1/4 teaspoon salt to a large mixing bowl, then use a whisk to mix until thoroughly combined.

-• Add 2 cups buckwheat flour and 1 teaspoon baking soda and whisk again until combined.
+• Add 2 cups buckwheat flour and 1 teaspoon baking soda, then whisk again until combined.

 • Bake at 350 degrees Fahrenheit for 35 minutes or until a toothpick inserted into the middle of the cake looks clean upon removal.